 But, sometimes he wished that he could at least wish to be something else.

-Blushweaver’s words still weighted upon him.
+Blushweaver’s words still weighed upon him.
 You’ll have to stand for something eventually, Lightsong.

 You’re a God to this people. . . .

 He was.
 Whether he wanted to be or not.
 That was the frustrating part.
-He’d tried his best to be as useless and vain as possible.
+He’d tried his best to be useless and vain.
 And still they came.
-He didn’t fool himself by thinking that the only reason he was so frivolous was to stop the petitions from coming.
-But, that certainly would have been a nice side-benefit.

 We could use your confidence. . .you’re a better man than you give yourself credit.

-Why did it seem that the more insistently he proved himself to be fool, the more that the others seemed convinced that there was some hidden depth to him?
-Why couldn’t anyone accept that he was what he explained himself to be?
+Why did it seem that the more insistently he proved himself to be fool, the more the others seemed convinced that there was some hidden depth to him?
+Why couldn’t anyone accept that he was exactly what he appeared to be?

 They called him a liar in the same breath that they complimented his supposed inner virtue.
 Did no one understand that a man could be both likable and useless?
 Not every quick-tongued fool was a hidden hero.

 His BioChroma alerted him of Llarimar’s return long before footsteps did.
-The priest walked up, then folded his arms on the balcony railing--which, being built for Lightsong, was about a foot to high for the priest to lean against comfortably.
+The priest walked up onto the second floor, then joined Lightsong on the balcony.
+Llarimar folded his arms on the balcony railing--which, being built for Lightsong, was about a foot too high for the priest to lean against comfortably.

-“They’re gone,” he said.
+“They’re gone,” Llarimar said.

 “Ah, very good,” Lightsong said lightly.
 “I do believe that we’ve accomplished something great today.
 I’ve run from my responsibly, screamed at my servants, and sat about pouting like a child.
-Undoubtedly, this will convince everyone that I’m far more noble and honorable as they used to think.
-Tomorrow, there will be twice as many petitions for certain, and I shall continue my inexorable march toward utter madness.”
+Undoubtedly, this will somehow convince everyone that I’m even far more noble and honorable than assumed.
+Tomorrow, there will be twice as many petitions, and I shall continue my inexorable march toward utter madness.”

-“You can’t go mad,” Llarimar said softy.
+“You can’t go mad,” Llarimar said softly.
 “It’s impossible.”

 “Sure I can,” Lightsong said.
 “I just have to concentrate on it long enough.
 You see, it’s all in my head.”
 Llarimar shook his head.
 “I see you’ve been restored to your usual humor.”